 6. How do I plan social media posts for my business?

-When it comes to planned social media posts -- for example, social posts used to amplify content like a blog post, you can schedule your social posts ahead of time using automation tools.
-Discover more ideas here, Social Media Planning Tips for B2B Companies.
+When it comes to planning social media posts -- for example, social posts used to amplify content like a blog post, you can schedule your social posts ahead of time using automation tools.

 PMG TIP: We ask clients to commit roughly 30 minutes per day to their social marketing activities.
 Tools like news aggregators can streamline your efforts by keeping everything in one place for you.
 Other tools, like HootSuite or HubSpot, can help you write and schedule blog posts and social posts well in advance, so that you have a continuous presence online.